 Our first suggestion is to head into the Old Country Market and get a sticker to mark your visit.
 The classic goat image sitting on a roof doing its business is well known and seen on the bumpers and back windows of vehicles across the island.

-Billy Gruff Creamery & Bistro – is another great place to grab a coffee, snack or a treat.
+Billy Gruff Creamery & Bistro – is another excellent place to grab a coffee, snack or a treat.

 Wabi Sabi Boardwear – Surf/skate shop and clothing store